 Installation

-Whole house fans can be installed by professionals or experienced DIYers.
+Benefits of whole house fans can be installed by professionals or experienced DIYers.
 Consult the manufacturer’s instructions and local building codes for proper installation.

-Whole House Fan Maintenance and Safety
+Benefits of Whole House Fans – Maintenance and Safety

-Regular maintenance is essential for your whole house fan’s longevity and performance.
+Regular maintenance is needed for your whole house fan’s longevity and performance.
 Clean the fan blades, motor, and vents annually, and inspect the belts and pulleys for wear.
 Ensure the fan is turned off and the circuit breaker is disconnected before performing any maintenance tasks.

 Additional Features and Considerations